scalexm/scalexm.github.io/_posts/2024-10-13-single-index-model.md

 ### Fama to the rescue

-After stumbling onto the issue exposed in the first section, I was initially left confused.
-It was not the first time I came across the Single Index Model, but I had never spent much time thinking about it deeply.
-My first reflex has been to search for answers on the internet, without a lot of success.
+After stumbling onto the issue exposed in the first section, my first reflex has been to search for answers on the internet, without a lot of success.
 For example at the time of writing, [Wikipedia][wikipedia] defines the model more or less exactly as I do in my first section.
-The Wikipedia page does acknowledge that *empirically*, the residual cross-correlations are not exactly zero, but apparently without realizing that using
-$$\text{Cov}(\varepsilon_i, \varepsilon_j) = 0$$ as an approximation of reality makes the model so
-constrained as to render it trivial.
-I even asked ChatGPT, without luck of course (every time I ask something to ChatGPT, I secretly hope that it gives me an incorrect answer, it makes me feel better).
-I started to wonder whether people were aware of the issue and simply did not deem it worthy of discussion.
+The Wikipedia page does acknowledge that *empirically*, the residual cross-correlations are not exactly zero, but apparently without realizing that using $$\text{Cov}(\varepsilon_i, \varepsilon_j) = 0$$ as an approximation of reality makes the model so constrained as to render it trivial.
+I even asked ChatGPT, without luck of course (every time I ask something to ChatGPT, I secretly hope that it gives me an incorrect answer, it makes me feel better about myself).

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-It turned out to be another explanation: writings about finance on the internet are just of low quality in general.
-And after spending a few hours searching through old papers, I finally found one written by Fama in 1968[^5] that was discussing precisely the issue that I describe.
-Fama also notices that the three conditions in $$\eqref{eq:hypothesis}$$ cannot hold all at once.
-In fact, he still makes a small mistake by stating that even the second condition cannot hold by itself[^6] (we will revisit this case in the next and final section) but otherwise proposes a revised model that stays in the spirit of Sharpe's original one: instead of regressing the $$R_i$$ directly onto
-$$R_M$$, Fama postulates the existence of an unobservable random factor $$\widetilde{R}$$ and a new family of residuals $$(\widetilde{\varepsilon}_i)$$ such that
+After spending a few hours searching through old papers, I finally found one written by Fama in 1968[^5] that precisely discusses the issue.
+Fama also notices that the three conditions in
+$$\eqref{eq:hypothesis}$$ cannot hold all at once.
+In fact, he still makes a small mistake by stating that even the second condition cannot hold by itself[^6] (we will revisit this case in the next and final section) but otherwise proposes a revised model that stays in the spirit of Sharpe's: instead of regressing the $$R_i$$ directly onto $$R_M$$, Fama postulates the existence of an unobservable random factor $$\widetilde{R}$$ and a new family of residuals
+$$(\widetilde{\varepsilon}_i)$$ such that

 $$
 \begin{equation}